The Paths to Choreography Extraction: Related Work

-Perhaps even more important than readability is the fact that local concurrency makes the complexity of extraction blow up factorially~\cite{LTY15}: process threads are represented using non-determinism between different actions in communicating automata.
-Determining whether the non-deterministic behavior of these automata is extractable takes (super-)factorial time (factorial time in the size of a graph similar to our AES)!
+More interestingly than readability, local concurrency makes the complexity of extraction blow up factorially~\cite{LTY15}: process threads are represented using non-determinism between different actions in communicating automata.
+Determining whether the non-deterministic behavior of these automata is extractable takes (super-)factorial time (factorial time in the size of a graph similar to our AES, cf.\ Definition~\ref{defn:extr-graph})!
 Thus, asynchronous exchange supports a more efficient way of capturing an interesting class of behaviors.
 Nevertheless, we believe that developing efficient extractions of local concurrency may be useful future work.